vespina/json/README.md

 ### NEW FAST PARSER MODE
-IF you need to parse a large JSON string, you can now activate a fast parser mode, that will parse the JSON much more faster than using the normal VFP-base parser.
+If you need to parse a large JSON string, you can now activate a fast parser mode that will parse the JSON much more faster than using the normal VFP-based parser.
 To activate this mode, just add this command before the call to the Parse method:

     JSON.useFastParser = .T.